wazuh/wazuh-qa/docs/tests/integration/help.md

 #### data

 Folder with the configuration yaml's to create the testing environment.
-These yaml's have the `ossec.conf` that will be applied to each module.
+These yaml's have the `manager.conf` that will be applied to each module.
 This is a sample yaml used for `FIM`:

 ```yaml